persuaded9041/poke-solus-fr/docs/FEATURES.md

 #### Victory Road fossil room

 - A new basement room of Victory Road (B1F) holds two more fossils: a Helix Fossil and a Dome Fossil.
-- This allows you to get both fossils in the late game, so you can complete the Pokédex but you're still restricted to using only one of the two fossil Pokémon in your main party.
+- This allows you to get both fossils in the late game, so you can complete the Pokédex but you're still restricted to using only one of the two fossil Pokémon in your main (pre-Victory Road) party.

 #### Mew battle